 Prepare For Voice Search

 We’ve all seen how far technology has come just in the last five years.
 Can you imagine what the next decade could reveal?
 The popularity of Alexa, Google Assistant, Cortana and Siri is a precursor of what’s to come and if your brand is not ready for it, you could lose out.
-Industry leaders predict that by 2020, between 20-50% of all online searches will be through voice.
+Considering that in 2020, around 50% of all online searches were through voice.

 While voice search may be the easiest and most convenient way for many online users, there is one main concern that companies face.
 Only the top search results are given as answers so your brand needs to be among the top results.
 Here are a few powerful ways you can stand out:

 - Optimise your digital marketing strategy locally to ensure that voice search devices identify locations

 - Boost local page views by Geotagging your business on social media as well as your website

 - Create location-specific content to attract customers in close proximity

 Implement all of this correctly and you should create an audience that will show real interest in your content.
 This is always a better bet than wasting your marketing budget on ads aimed at people from different regions who may not be interested at all.